-The West African Community Cultural Initiative, Badenya (literally, “Being of One Mother”), documented and presented the music, dance and poetry of Mandeng and Wolof immigrants from the countries of Mali, Senegal, Guinea, Burkina Faso, Sierra Leone, Ivory Coast, Gambia and Guinea-Bissau.
+The West African Sustaining Cultural Initiative, Badenya (literally, “Being of One Mother”), documented and presented the music, dance and poetry of Mandeng and Wolof immigrants from the countries of Mali, Senegal, Guinea, Burkina Faso, Sierra Leone, Ivory Coast, Gambia and Guinea-Bissau.

 CTMD produced four major concerts of African music at major public venues including John Jay College, City Center, Teatro Heckscher at El Museo del Barrio and Lincoln Center’s Alice Tully Hall.
 The Badenya Festivals featured New York-based performers alongside major artists from overseas including the Senegalese sabar drummer/dancer Doudou N’Diaye Rose and the late South African singer Miriam Makeba.
 An earlier concert at the Brooklyn Museum in 1996 featured the Music and Dance Traditions of Ghana.